Marine Professional Development Series

 - Ability 2.
-Define how users ingest, digest, and react to NWS Marine Products and Services.
+Describe how users ingest, digest, and react to NWS Marine Products and Services.

 - Skill 2.1.
-Understand how users receive NWS Marine Products and Services.
+Be able to explain how users receive NWS Marine Products and Services.

 - Skill 2.2.
-Gain insight on how users interpret NWS Marine Products and Services.
+Be able to articulate how users interpret NWS Marine Products and Services.

 - IC: Attend user forums at various marine meetings and conferences (i.e. clubs and associations).

 - Skill 2.3.
-Understand how NWS Marine Products and Services cause users to react.
+Learn and be able to anticipate how NWS Marine Products and Services cause users to react.